World’s Most Famous Buildings March 14, 2008

 The Fresh Coast!!!

-To Swain: The buildings listed are noted for all kinds of reasons, but not for their architecture.
+To Swain: The buildings on my list are noted for all kinds of reasons, but not for their architecture.
 San Diego, CA, must be a very beautiful city, but I have never heard of that famous kool building there that you don’t seem to know the name of!

 So how can I even google it up?